CommName/Go-micro-DemoApp/README.md

 # Temperature control system

-This is a simple project to demostrate Go-Micro framework.
+This is a simple project to demostrate Go-Micro framework.This projects is not architectly good designed, it was made to demonstrate client, server, pubsub and web functionality of Go-Micro framework.
 This repository consists of three diffrent project that simulate IoT system.

 The projects are:
     -TemperatureControlSystem